 To most, the NICU (neonatal intensive care unit) is a scary and secret land.
 Full of beeping machines, itty-bitty babies, and death.
 It feels like a strange and foreign land to those who aren’t familiar with the NICU world.
 And perhaps it is.
 For those of you who have never heard of the NICU or had to step foot in the NICU, I hope you never ever have to.
-But if you’re one of the 1 in 10 parents or families that know the angst of being in the NICU, I hope that I, a NICU nurse, say one thing that comforts you and resonates with you.
+But if you’re one of the 1 in 10 parents or families that know the angst of being in the NICU, I hope that I, a NICU nurse, say one thing that comforts you and resonates with you today.

 The NICU is a Scary Place Full of Miracles

 Yes, the NICU is a scary place.
 Even for those of us who have worked in the NICU for years.
-There are days when I walk into work; scared out of my mind from the second I arrive at the second I leave.
-I mask my fear by being extra vigilant and keeping busy.
-By cracking stupid jokes and trying to distract me and others.
-But inside I am constantly anxious and nervous.
+There are days when I walk into work; scared out of my mind from the second I arrive to the second I leave.
+I mask my fear by being extra vigilant and keeping busy while my insides are a jumbled ball of anxiety and nerves.
 There are some days that even when you feel like you did all you can… it still wasn’t quite enough.
 Which rings true for nurses, providers, and parents.